Lung cancer

 How breathing works

-When you breathe in (inhale), air goes into the nose or mouth, down the trachea and into the bronchi and bronchioles.
-At the end of the bronchioles, tiny air sacs called alveoli are surrounded by small blood vessels (capillaries).
+When you breathe in (inhale), your diaphragm moves down and air goes down the trachea and into the bronchi and bronchioles.

 Your guide to best cancer care